This deliciously easy funfetti layer crepe cake is sprinkles of fun! Layer upon layer of soft and sweet crepes with a simple, scrumptious filling!

 Before I get into the crevices of the cake, I wanted to just stop momentarily and shout out a big THANK YOU to all of you.
 My readers, friends, family, and fellow bloggers.
 You guys make this blog of mine SO much more rewarding by providing me with never ending support and love!
 My life is so busy with my three littles, but somehow I manage to find time almost every day to work on the blog – it’s because I truly enjoy it.
 Thanks for following along. ♥

-And without further ado, let me introduce you to this sprinkled up crepe cake!
+And without further ado, let me introduce you to this sprinkled up layer crepe cake!

 Oh, and the sprinkles.
 Add the sprinkles immediately after you finish swirling around the batter, before it hardens.
 I would advise against adding the sprinkles into the batter before actually cooking the crepes, or the sprinkles will bleed!